CaptainDaVinci/File-Formatting/README.md

 # File-Formatting
-A simple C program that takes input as text from a file, removes trailing and blank spaces and also folds the line after a given length.
+A simple C program that takes input as text from a file, removes trailing and unnecessary blank spaces and also wraps the line after a given length.
 Looking to add more features to the program.